Mental Health Blog

 5. Acceptance

 Experiencing any of these stages after a loss is normal.
 Not experiencing any of these stages following a loss is also normal.
 The process of grieving is very subjective and differs among different individuals.
 There is no specific way to grieve.
-There isn’t a right or a wrong way to grieve either.
+There isn’t a right or a wrong way to grieve, either.
 How you grieve is a highly individual experience.
-There are several elements that come into play when it comes to how you grieve.
-Your personality, coping mechanisms, life experiences, faith and how significant the loss was to you all play a role in your grieving process.
-Naturally, grief is time-consuming.
-Recovering from grief occurs gradually and mustn’t be rushed or forced.
-For some, healing happens after several weeks or months.
-For others, it could take years.
-The timeline for a grieving process isn’t set in stone.
-That being said, it’s important to acknowledge that patience is key when it comes to overcoming grief.
+Several elements come into play when it comes to how you grieve.
+Your personality, coping mechanisms, life experiences, faith, and how significant the loss was to you all play a role in your grieving process.

 Anticipatory Grief

 In some cases, grief could also occur before a loss.
 You can experience emotional distress before the impending loss you suffer.
 This is known as anticipatory grief or preparatory grief.
-It refers to the experience of bereavement knowing that an unavoidable loss is approaching.
-The experience of anticipatory grief is subjective.
-Not everyone experiences anticipatory grief and it is neither inherently good nor bad.
-Some people don’t grieve prior to a loss because they want to remain optimistic.
+It refers to the experience of bereavement, knowing that an unavoidable loss is approaching.

 On the other hand, other people experience anticipatory grief more severely.
 Some existing studies found pre-emptive bereavement could help an individual to better cope after the loss.
-While others argued anticipatory grief has no effect on post-loss bereavement.
-Some studies also suggested that grieving prior to losing someone could be a factor in predicting prolonged grief disorder.
-In prolonged grief disorders, someone may experience a complicated grieving process.
-However, due to the contradictory findings in research, it is important to remember that experiencing anticipatory grief is an involuntary experience.
-Despite anticipatory grief being described as “beneficial” by some researchers, you should always receive the help you need to cope with any form of grief.
+While others argued that anticipatory grief does not affect post-loss bereavement.
+Some studies also suggested that grieving before losing someone could be a factor in predicting prolonged grief disorder.

 Symptoms of Grief

 In light of what we’ve gone over, both recognizing grief and differentiating between grief and depression are important.
-Significant emotional distress can trigger a depressive episode and considering that symptoms between the two sometimes may overlap, depression could easily be overlooked.
+Significant emotional distress can trigger a depressive episode, and considering that symptoms between the two sometimes may overlap, depression could easily be overlooked.

 Emotional symptoms of grief include shock, disbelief, numbness, sadness, guilt, anger, and fear.
-On the flip side, physical symptoms of grief include fatigue, nausea, lowered immunity, weight fluctuations and insomnia.
+On the flip side, physical symptoms of grief include fatigue, nausea, lowered immunity, weight fluctuations, and insomnia.

 Everyone copes with grief differently.
 What works for you may not work for others.
 You should find the best coping mechanisms for you, as you come to terms with your loss and eventually learn to be at peace with it.